-These Strawberry Rhubarb Scones are the perfect way to use your delicious spring fruit in one delicious pastry.
-The tender scone is full of juicy strawberries and tart rhubarb.
+When it’s rhubarb season these Strawberry Rhubarb Scones are the perfect way to use seasonal rhubarb and the first strawberries of the year in one delicious pastry.
+The tender scone is full of sweet strawberries and tart rhubarb.
 They are a must make!

-The recipe uses my favorite base scone recipe I learned at the King Arthur’s Flour headquarters several years ago, (Seen here in these Triple Cinnamon Scones and also these Vanilla Bean Scones.)
-It’s the perfect starting place for adding in any number of mix-ins and toppings.
+The recipe uses the scone recipe I learned at the King Arthur’s Flour headquarters several years ago, (Seen here in these Triple Cinnamon Scones and also these Vanilla Bean Scones.)
+They are the best scones and t’s the perfect starting place for adding in any number of mix-ins and toppings.

 In this case, chopped rhubarb and fresh strawberries get folded into the batter and baked to tender, flakey perfection.